FC Barcelona, under coach Xavi Hernandez, orchestrated a comeback to secure a 2-1 triumph against Las Palmas in La Liga on Thursday night.

 Gundogan signed for Manchester City for £20million, despite reportedly having attracted interest in the past from city rivals Manchester United in the past.

 In 2020/21, Gundogan's goalscoring form improved significantly.
-He played a significant role in helping Manchester City cope with a long-term injury to star playmaker Kevin de Bruyne as Pep Guardiola's side moved well clear at the top of the Premier League table once again.
+He played an important role in helping Manchester City cope with a long-term injury to star playmaker Kevin de Bruyne as Pep Guardiola's side dominated the Premier League once again and regained the title from Liverpool.

 Gundogan won the Premier League Player of the Month award in January 2021 and then again in February of that year.